sangeethgeorge/oncoai-patient-outcome-navigator/README.md

-# 🧠 OncoAI Patient Outcome Navigator (Prototype)
+# OncoAI Patient Outcome Navigator (Prototype)

 An interactive, AI-driven dashboard for predicting oncology patient outcomes using structured and unstructured EHR data.
-Built as a full-stack proof-of-concept using the [MIMIC-IV demo dataset](https://physionet.org/content/mimic-iv-demo/2.2/), this project demonstrates end-to-end capabilities in data extraction, predictive modeling, clinical NLP, statistical validation, and user-facing dashboard design.
+Built as a full-stack proof-of-concept using the [MIMIC-III demo dataset](https://physionet.org/content/MIMIC-III-demo/2.2/), this project demonstrates end-to-end capabilities in data extraction, predictive modeling, clinical NLP, statistical validation, and user-facing dashboard design.

 ---

-## 🎯 Project Goals
+## Project Goals

-- Extract and process a mock oncology cohort from MIMIC-IV demo using ICD-10 codes
+- Extract and process a mock oncology cohort from MIMIC-III demo using ICD-10 codes
 - Engineer time-series features from labs, vitals, and demographics
 - Train ML models to predict 30-day mortality with SHAP explainability
 - Use LLMs (e.g., GPT-4) to summarize clinical notes for interpretability